10 Strategies for Dealing with Dementia and Anger Issues

 That’s why your older adult needs a lot more time when thinking, speaking, or taking action.

-To reduce stress and allow them to feel successful, don’t rush them through daily life.
+To reduce stress and help them feel successful, don’t rush them through their daily routines.

 Take the pressure off and let them move at their own pace – even if it seems really slow.